Louis-René de Rohan

-Wishing to redeem himself in the eyes of the Queen, he fell into the hands of a gang of thieves, the comtesse de Lamotte, and others, perhaps including the notorious Cagliostro, whose actions form part of the "affair of the diamond necklace".
+Wishing to redeem himself in the eyes of the Queen, he got involved in the "affair of the diamond necklace" with the Comtesse de la Motte and others, including the notorious Cagliostro.
 Rohan was led to believe that his attentions to the Queen were welcomed, and that she approved his arrangements for her to purchase the infamous necklace.
 When the swindle was discovered, the Cardinal was arrested and implicated in the theft, though he was later found to have been an innocent dupe.
 At the trial in 1786 before the parlement of Paris his acquittal was received with popular enthusiasm, and regarded as a victory over the royal court at Versailles and, in particular, the Queen.
 He was deprived of his office as grand almoner and exiled to his abbey of Chaise-Dieu, where he was accompanied by his secretary, Louis Ramond de Carbonnières.
-The following year, he traveled to the thermal spas of the Pyrenees, spending the summer and the autumn in Barèges, where Ramond began his geological investigations.
+The following year, he travelled to the thermal spas of the Pyrenees, spending the summer and the autumn in Barèges, where Ramond began his geological investigations.

 Rohan was soon allowed to return to Strasbourg, and his popularity was shown by his election in 1789 to the Estates-General by the clergy of the bailliages of Haguenau and Wissembourg.
 He, at first, declined to sit, but when the Estates-General became the National Assembly, it insisted on validating his election.
 However, in January 1791, as a prince of the church, he refused to take the oath to the Civil Constitution of the Clergy, and went to Ettenheim, in the German part of his diocese.
 In exile, he spent what wealth remained to him in providing for the poor clergy of his diocese who had been obliged to leave France.
 On 29 November 1801, he resigned his nominal office as Bishop of Strasbourg and went back to Ettenheim, where he died on 17 February 1803.